Gov. Ducey wants easing of food stamp rules to help families during coronavirus emergency

 Ducey also announced that Arizona has received more than $5.3 million from the U.S. Department of Health and Human Services to help Arizona communities provide meals for older adults.

-Tucson-area coronavirus coverage: 401 cases in state, Arizona unemployment claims up to nearly 30K in week
+Tucson-area coronavirus coverage: 508 cases in Arizona, health director says cases expected to peak in April

 Here's a look at stories surrounding local coronavirus coverage.
 This collection will continue to be updated and can also be accessed at tucne.ws/coronavirus